-The Industrial Technology curriculum will develop individuals with the following:
+The Industrial Technology curriculum should develop individuals with the following:

--an ability to use physics and mathematics such as algebra and trigonometry as tools in the development of ideas that make use of scientific and technological principles.
+-an ability to use physics and mathematics such as algebra, trigonometry as tools to the development of ideas that make use of scientific and technological principles.

--communications skills that include the ability to interpret, analyze and transmit ideas graphically, orally and in writing.
+-communications skills that include the ability to interpret, analyze, and transmit ideas graphically, orally, and in writing.
 Reading comprehension is stressed.

--an understanding of the materials used in manufacturing.
+-an understanding of the properties of materials commonly used in manufacturing.

-an understanding of the principles of operation, function and application of the tools of industry with a degree of skill in the operation of each. an ability to interpret drawing requirements for manufacturing including the ability to write specifications for industrial operations from the raw materials to the finished product.
+-an understanding of the principles of operation, function, and application of the tools of industry with a degree of skill in the operation of each.

+-an ability to interpret drawing requirements for manufacturing including the ability to write specifications for all operations from the raw materials to the finished product.